 Notification: Final Wednesday of the block

-Funds available: If the application is approved, students can immediately make purchases and submit receipts for reimbursement as soon as the student receives official notification from the dean's office.
+Funds available: If the application is approved, students can immediately make purchases and submit receipts for reimbursement as soon as the student receives official notification from the Provost's Office.
 If a cash advance will be needed, funds will be available by the end of day of the first Friday of the following block.

 Terms of the award